Need Help Finding a Loan? Click Here

 All payments must be made through Visa, MasterCard, Discover or American Express.
 You can get a refund on your purchase up to 24 hours after you’ve made it.

-As you can see by the terms used to describe Crowdfunder’s subscription packages, they aren’t trying to appeal to doe-eyed innocents here.
-Crowdfunder’s platform is for those conversant in the specifics of business and startup culture.
+Crowdfunder doesn’t seem to be trying to appeal to doe-eyed innocents here.
+The service is for those conversant in the specifics of business and startup culture.
 Normies might be better-served by another platform.

 To use Crowdfunder’s platform, you must be at least 18 years of age and your business must not be involved in the following: